esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 >_A typical workflow is to identify a few problems, examine markup in DevTools, then jump over to the code to remediate the issues._

+- Use dev tools in browser to investigate them
+	- Check focus styles by forcing their interactive states
+	-

 ## Useful resources
 - [WebAIM mailing list](https://webaim.org/discussion/)
 - [“Understanding”](https://www.w3.org/WAI/WCAG21/Understanding/)